MahabubArafat/backend-dev-questions-answers/answers/General Questions/functional_programming.md

 # What Is Functional Programming?

-- Building programs by applying and composing functions.
+Simple Answer: Building programs by applying and composing functions.

 - Functional programming harnesses language support by using functions as variables, arguments, and return values—creating elegant and clean code in the process.
 - FP also uses immutable data and avoids concepts like shared states.
 This is in contrast to object-oriented programming (OOP), which uses mutable data and shared states.
 - Functional programming languages focus on declarations and expressions rather than the execution of statements.
 - Functions are also treated like first-class citizens—meaning they can pass as arguments, return from other functions, and attach to names.
 - FP focuses on the results, not the process, while iterations like loop statements and conditional statements (e.g., If-Else) aren’t supported.
 - Languages pure functional programming langugae:
   - Haskel
   - Erlang
   - Common Lisp
   - Scala
   - Now all programming lang have the feature of functional programming

 ### Pure Functional Programming